camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/logging.md

 ## Change log level dynamically

 Zeebe brokers expose a [Spring Boot Actuators web endpoint](https://docs.spring.io/spring-boot/docs/current/actuator-api/html/#loggers) for configuring loggers dynamically.
-To change the log level of a logger make a `POST` request to the `/actuator/loggers/{logger.name}` endpoint as shown in the example below.
+To change the log level of a logger, make a `POST` request to the `/actuator/loggers/{logger.name}` endpoint as shown in the example below.
 Change `io.camunda.zeebe` to the required logger name and `debug` to required log level.

 ```